Sport in Portugal - and other leisure activities

 In common with the UK and Spain, football is practically a national obsession for Portugal.
 The Portuguese watch a lot of local football, supporting both their national and international teams.
 They also enjoy watching Spanish and English matches.

 Playing football is very popular too.
-Most football is played on hard pitches, and there is an abundance of local teams to play for and get involved with.
-It’s a great way to meet new people and bond over the beautiful game.
-In popular expat areas, there are even dedicated expat teams to play for, so if you love football and enjoy playing, this is definitely worth looking in to if you are moving to Portugal for good.
+Most football is played on hard pitches in Portugal.
+There is an abundance of local teams to play for and get involved with.
+This is a great way to meet new people and bond.
+In popular expat areas, there are sometimes dedicated expat teams to play for.
+If you love football and enjoy playing, this is definitely worth looking into, especially if you are moving to Portugal for good.

-Golf is the other national pastime
+Golf: The other national pastime

 Coastal leisure pursuits

 Any and every sport and pastime that involves the sea is easily available in Portugal.
 Many people specifically choose to live somewhere with easy access to the extensive Atlantic coat.
 As you would expect, fishing and sailing are popular.
 Other watersports, such as windsurfing, water skiing, surfing and jet skiing are also readily available on the Portuguese coast.

 Portugal is known for the quality of life the country offers.
 It’s easy to stay fit in Portugal, with hiking and cycling trails galore, a wide variety of sports, and good quality local facilities.
 Gyms, swimming pools and fitness classes, such as yoga or dancing, are all easy to find, and often cost less than they would elsewhere in Europe.

 Another notable trend is one seen in other countries – the free outdoor gym.
 These are available in lots of Portuguese towns and cities.